 Princess Victoria Ka'iulani's brief life was part of a significant chapter of Hawaii's and ultimately the world's history.
 Born in 1875 in Hawaii to a Scottish father and Hawaiian mother, Ka'iulani's life straddled two hemispheres and cultures.
-As a teenager, she was sent to England to be educated and to prepare for her role as a future Queen.
-During this time, the US government deposed Queen Liliuokalani, her aunt, whom she was expected to succeed to the throne, and annexed the Republic of Hawaii to the United States.
-Shortly afterwards, Ka’iulani returned to Hawaii but died within two years in 1899, at the age of twenty-three.
+As a teenager, she was sent to England to be educated in preparation for her role as the future Queen of the Hawaiian kingdom.
+Several years ago I discovered that she had been living 'under the radar' in my adopted home of Brighton & Hove, England from 1892 - 97.

 In 1893, while living in Hove, the Hawaiian kingdom was overthrown -- Queen Liliuokalani, her aunt, was deposed by a group of insurgents whose ultimate goal was the annexation of the islands to the United States.